 Casseroles, crockpots, and others can get pretty gross and nasty.
 The meal was awesome but now you’re left with a challenging clean-up job.
 Denture tablets take all the dread out of those kinds of gross situations.
 You probably know the routine by now, but here it is anyway: Get it clean by filling it with warm water and tossing in two to three denture tablets.
 Let it sit for a few hours before you clean it as you normally would.

 Clean a showerhead

 Have you looked at that thing recently?
-See all that white buildup around and in the tiny holes water is supposed to come out of to give you a great shower?
+See all that white buildup around and in the tiny holes that water is supposed to come out of to give you a great shower?
 You can get rid of that so easily with denture tablets!
 You’ll need a zip-type plastic bag.
 Pour a cup or two of warm water into the back along with one or two denture tablets.
-Hold it up putting the showerhead into the bag so it it submerged in the liquid and zip it closed as far as you can, to hold it in place.
+Hold it up putting the showerhead into the bag so it is submerged in the liquid and zip it closed as far as you can, to hold it in place.
 Walk away for a few hours.
 Take the bag off and scrub with a sponge to fully clean.